curateteaching/digitalpedagogy/keywords/!template.md

 ## 4. Curated Pedagogical Resources (ten resources, each with metadata, a screenshot, and a 150-word annotation)

 Select ten pedagogical resources to feature for your keyword.
+The emphasis is on curating pedagogical resources for each keyword -- the everyday stuff of teaching -- more than second-hand reflections on teaching.
 Each resource should include:

 * Screenshot (PNG or JPG), titled “keyword resource name,” e.g. “work AfAm syllabus.png”
 * Source URL